 In July 1986 he started a solo ophthalmology practice in Coral Springs, Florida.
 In 1996 he joined with another ophthalmologist, and a local optometrist and worked at the Coral Springs Eye Institute until it closed in 2020.
 Dr. Woods stopped doing surgery in 2005 and practices only medical ophthalmology.

-Dr. Woods was lead author on a landmark paper concerning pupil function and migraine, Episodic Unilateral Mydriasis and Migraine, published in 1984.
+Dr. Woods was the lead author on a landmark paper concerning pupil function and migraine, Episodic Unilateral Mydriasis, and Migraine, published in 1984.
 The paper is referenced in over 20 neurology and ophthalmology textbooks and over 50 journal articles.

-Dr. Woods married his wife Diane in 1977 and has four children, and eleven grandchildren.
-He enjoys travelling and has been to 76 countries and all 7 continents.
+Dr. Woods married his wife Diane in 1977 and has four children and eleven grandchildren.
+He enjoys traveling and has been to 76 countries and all 7 continents.